Non-symplectic automorphisms of K3 surfaces with one-dimensional moduli space

-Assume first that $\chi_5=-1$, so that $\Fix(\sigma_5)$ is the union of a smooth curve $C$ of genus two and one point $p$ by \cite{ArtebaniSartiTaki}.
+\begin{proof} By \cite{ArtebaniSartiTaki}, if $\chi_5=-1$, then $\Fix(\sigma_5)$ is the union of a smooth curve $C$ of genus two and one point $p$.
 This corresponds to the cases in Table \ref{tab:20}. { } In all these cases $\chi_{10}=7$, so that $\Fix(\sigma_{10})$ is the union of $p$ and $6$ points on $C$.
 By the Riemann-Hurwitz formula, this implies that $\sigma_{20}$ has two fixed points on $C$, so that $\Fix(\sigma_{20})$ consist of the union of three points.
 Moreover, in all these cases $\chi_2=-8$ by Table \ref{tab:20}, so that by \cite{Nikulin} $\Fix(\sigma_2)$ is a) the union of a curve of genus $7$ and two rational curves, or b) the union of a curve of genus six and a rational curve, or c) a genus $5$ curve.
-In all cases $\sigma_{20}$ acts with order $10$ on the curve of positive genus, since otherwise either $\sigma_{10}$ of $\sigma_4$ should contain such curve in its fixed locus, contradicting the previous remarks for $\sigma_{10}$ and \cite[Theorem 0.1]{ArtebaniSarti4}.
+In all cases $\sigma_{20}$ acts with order $10$ on the curve of positive genus, since otherwise either $\sigma_{10}$ or $\sigma_4$ should contain such curve in its fixed locus, contradicting the previous remarks for $\sigma_{10}$ and \cite[Theorem 0.1]{ArtebaniSarti4}.

 In case a), $\sigma_{20}$ must fix exactly three points on the curve $C$ of genus $7$ and exchange the two rational curves.
 By the Riemann-Hurwitz formula this implies that $\sigma_5$ fixes the same points on $C$ and $\sigma_4$ has exactly $8$ fixed points on $C$ and exchanges the two rational curves.
 This is not possible since by \cite[Theorem 0.1]{ArtebaniSarti4} the number of fixed points equals $2\alpha+4$, where $\alpha=\sum_{C\subset \Fix(\sigma_4)}(1-g(C))$.